arkency/posts/posts/2013-11-21-chronos-and-kairos.md

 <img src="/assets/images/chronos_kairos/clock.png" width="100%">

-When working on any project (personal or professional) we are always confrontend with tremendous amount of task that will bring us closer to the goal or let us finish the project (many, many times there is no such thing as end of a project, just years of long, ongoing, constant improvement of the process and code).
+When working on any project (personal or professional) we are always confrontend with tremendous amount of tasks that bring us closer to the goal or let us finish the project (many, many times there is no such a thing as the end of a project, just years of long, ongoing, constant improvement of the process and code).
-There are two ways that you can look at such situation...
+There are two ways you can look at it...

 <!-- more -->